 When it comes to dealing with food temptations, your environment can be your best friend or your worst enemy.
 I have one simple rule when it comes to nutrition, “Don’t put in your house what you don’t want in your mouth.”

-I love nuts, and because of that, I can easily get naughty with nuts, especially groundnut.
-I have finished a jar of natural groundnut butter in two days.
-And didn’t happen ten years ago, it happened in 2014.
-There are foods I can “cohabit” with for weeks and not touch, but I have come to the conclusion that groundnut is not one of such foods.
+I love nuts, and because of that, I can quickly get naughty with nuts, especially groundnuts.
+I have finished a jar of natural groundnut butter in two days before, and it didn’t happen ten years ago; it happened in 2014.
+There are foods I can “cohabit” with for weeks and not touch, but I have concluded that groundnut is not one of such foods.
 So I don’t keep it in my house.